SparkysWidgets/MinipHBFW/README.md

 Planned Additions
 -------------------------

--Add support for MiniLib Library to consolidate all interface firmware under a common library core -Add support for additional languages (I.E examples like egalpin/pythonify fork of the firmware)
+- Add support for MiniLib Library to consolidate all interface firmware under a common library core
+- Add support for additional languages (I.E examples like egalpin/pythonify fork of the firmware)

 License Info
 -------------------------